Mesquite, Texas

 Mesquite is a city in the U.S. state of Texas, located in Dallas County with portions extending into Kaufman County.
-The population was 150,108 at the 2020 census, and making it the 22nd-most populous city in Texas.
+The population was 150,108 at the 2020 census, making it the 22nd-most populous city in Texas.
 Mesquite is positioned at the crossroads of four major highways (Interstates 30, 635, 20, and U.S. Route 80), making locations such as downtown Dallas, Lake Ray Hubbard, Dallas Love Field, and DFW International Airport accessible.

 According to legislative action, the city is the "Rodeo Capital of Texas".
 In 2016, Mesquite received a Playful City USA designation for the fourth year in a row.
 The city has been named a Tree City USA by the National Arbor Day Foundation for over 25 years.
 The city of Mesquite holds the 10th-longest reign in all of Texas.

-Unique to suburbs of Dallas and Fort Worth, the city of Mesquite is served by its own local airport, Mesquite Metro Airport.
+The city of Mesquite is served by its own local airport, Mesquite Metro Airport.
 Companies and institutions with a major presence in the city are the United Parcel Service, AT&T, Charter Spectrum, Eastfield College, Ashley Furniture, and FedEx.

 History

 Before settlement

 Centuries before American settlers moved into the area, Mesquite was an open prairie land and a key trading ground for indigenous peoples.
 The Ionies were a western tribe located close to present-day Fort Worth.
 The Tawakonies were in present-day Dallas.
 Finally, the Caddo were the native farmers of the Mesquite land.
 From 1680 to 1790, after harvest was over, these three tribes held an annual tournament and trading fair.

+In 1871 David Walker Florence and Julia Beaty Florence began the Florence Ranch Homestead, located at present day 1424 Barnes Bridge Rd in Mesquite.
+A successful stock ranch and farm, the initial purchase of 207.5 acres increased to 730 acres by 1892.
+The original home is now a historic house museum located on 4 acres of park land.

 Settlement

-The city of Mesquite was founded on March 14, 1878, on land along the Texas & Pacific Railway, which ran from Dallas to Shreveport, Louisiana.
+The city of Mesquite was founded on March 14, 1873, on land along the Texas & Pacific Railway, which ran from Dallas to Shreveport, Louisiana.
 The locals then named the town after Mesquite Creek.
 The city was officially incorporated on December 3, 1887, after electing Mayor J.E.
 Russell.

 In the city's earliest years, it was known for many outlaws residing in the area.
 A prominent outlaw was Sam Bass, historically known for his train robberies in Texas.
 In 1878, he robbed a train in downtown Mesquite, escaping with only $152.
 Bass missed the $30,000 hidden by the express agent in the unused pot belly stove.
 The Mesquiter, established in 1882 by R.S.
 Kimbrough, was Dallas County's longest-running newspaper.